Supercomputer predicts Premier League title race for Liverpool after transfers

-Predicted Premier League table after transfers for Liverpool, Arsenal, Man Utd, Chelsea, Newcastle & Man City
+Supercomputer predicts Premier League table after transfers for Liverpool, Arsenal, Man Utd, Chelsea & Man City

 Liverpool are preparing for the 2023-24 Premier League season with a training camp in Germany